DAVID SCHARF / SCIENCE PHOTO LIBRARY DAVID SCHARF / SCIENCE PHOTO LIBRARY

 Micromechanic accelerometer.
 Coloured scanning electron micrograph of a micromechanical accelero- meter.
 The interlocking 'teeth' at centre are able to move relative to one another.
-They contain inductors, devices which generate an electric current in response to a change in the magnetic field.
+They contain inductors, devices which generate an electric current in response to a change in an magnetic field.
 During a high acceleration or deceleration, the 'teeth' move towards each other, causing a change in the magnetic field.
 The signal from the inductors is then amplified to activate another system, such as an air-bag in a car.
 This device has been manufactured, using the same techniques used to make silicon chips, at Cornell University, USA.
-Magnification: x600 at 6x7cm size.
+Magnification: x350 at 5x7cm size.

 Model release not required.
 Property release not required.